Join the interest list for next time!

 - Parking fees for vehicles at the ferry terminal

 We’ll arrange an early morning shuttle from John Wayne Ariport on October 19, 2025.
-If driving, you can meet us at the ferry terminal in Dana Point, CA.
+If driving, you can meet us at the ferry terminal in Long Beach, CA.

 Participants can rent a carbon Salsa Warbird gravel bike equipped with fork mounts for stuff sacks.
 All bikes are set up with tubeless gravel tires and come with a pump, multi-tool, spare tube, water bottle, helmet, and spd or flat pedals.
 Bike rentals for Bike Camp: Catalina Island are $180.

-When we arrive back to Dana Point after the ride, we’ll offer a shuttle John Wayne Airport.
+When we arrive back to Long Beach after the ride, we’ll offer a shuttle John Wayne Airport.
 The exact ferry schedule is to be determined for October but we don’t expect to arrive to the airport until after 7:30 PM on October 21.

 What type of bike should I bring and what are the roads like?